 - Big Bad Ensemble: Dent is the main villain of the story though the Master is naturally plotting to take over the universe as usual.
 Although they help each other out in the trial they have conflicting agendas, with the Master even offering to help the colonists.

 - Brick Joke: One of the best in the series.

 Brigadier: Doctor, come back at once.

-- Corrupt Corporate Executive: Captain Dent
+- Corrupt Corporate Executive: Captain Dent.

 - Crapsack World: Why do the colonists cling to a barren desert planet with barely enough food to support them?
-Because Earth has degenrated into an overcrowded, war ravaged nightmare while corrupt corporations strip every planet in their path and have complete power over most of the galaxy's citizens.
+Because Earth has degenerated into an overcrowded, war ravaged nightmare while corrupt corporations strip every planet in their path and have complete power over most of the galaxy's citizens.
 Hard to blame the Doctor for looking so tempted by the Master's offer.

 - Crystal Spires and Togas: The Time Lord council are shown wearing the latest Roman fashions.

 - Evil Cannot Comprehend Good: The Master can't seem to grasp the fact that the Doctor is perfectly content with just visiting planets, rather than wanting to rule them.

 - Exactly What It Says on the Tin